TJMoffitt/ABCpyScoringRules/SphinxDocs/docs/source/usage.rst

 Installation
 ------------

-The following are installation instructions for windows.
+The following are installation instructions are for windows.

-Before begining ensure that you have python installed with pip.
+Before beginning ensure that you have python installed with pip.
 The code is tested for python 3.8 so you may have to deprecative to this to ensure correct functioning.

 To install and use the package, first download the zipped package from this link, and decompress the file in a folder of your choice.

-Navigate to the decompressed folder and run the following commands (with adminisitrator priviledges), (numpy must be installed beforehand to avoid dependency clashes):
+Navigate to the decompressed folder and run the following commands (with administrator  priviledges) numpy is installed first here to avoid dependency clashes:

 .. code-block:: console